NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 Certifying the 2019 Vertical and Cultivation License Winners

 Brown said they all submitted site control and qualified as Women or Minority-owned.
-He said 12 Women-owned businesses and three Minority-owned businesses won the licenses.
+Brown noted 12 Women-owned businesses and three Minority-owned businesses won the licenses.
 While there were 14 winners, one of the winners qualified for both.

-Winning the license is conditional upon the submission of key information and the approval of the CRC.
+Winning the license is conditional upon submitting key information and the approval of the CRC.
 Applicants still need to comply with requirements like providing criminal history background checks and verification of applicant information after being awarded a license conditionally.

 Review of 2021 and What’s Expected in 2022

 CRC Chair Diana Houenou reviewed her yearly report and noted the Commission’s milestones.
-She said they accomplished a tremendous amount setting up the legal cannabis market and expanding the medical cannabis program.
+She said they accomplished a tremendous amount to set up the legal adult-use cannabis market and expand the medical cannabis program.

 Houenou noted the CRC launched on April 12th.
 Soon after, they adopted cannabis lab standards.
 They released the interim adult-use market regulations on August 19th.